vircadia/vircadia-docs-sphinx/docs/source/faq.rst

 Frequently Asked Questions
 ###################################

 We get a lot of questions from our users!
-If you have questions about our product, feel free to browse through this page to learn more!
+If you have questions about our product, feel free to browse through this page to learn more.
 And if you don't see your answer here, e-mail us at `support@highfidelity.com <mailto:support@highfidelity.com>`_!

 ------------------------------
 Marketplace